antony502189-max/node.js-pre-training-course/TEST-COMMANDS.md

 ## Test Structure

 Tests are located in the `tests/` folder:
-- `react-css.test.js` - tests for React CSS
 - `docker-git.test.js` - tests for Docker Git
 - `db-nosql.test.js` - tests for DB NoSQL
 - `js-ts.test.js` - tests for JS TS

+React CSS tests are now in the separate project at `React-CSS/react-todo-app/`